 However, this side dish might require a little effort and time as you have to prep the olive by marinating them overnight.
 And if you do not have store-bought harissa on hand, you can make it by yourself.
 Nothing beats homemade food, right?

 You can serve them with many other main dishes.
-And with leftover olives and harissa, you can store them well in the fridge for weeks.
+And with leftover olives and harissa, you can store them well in the fridge for weeks without being concerned if olives can spoil.
+The same goes for harissa, which can last up to 6 weeks if stored properly inside the fridge.

 Moroccan orange salad is a common side dish for BBQ parties with grilled foods.
 And the best thing about it is that it only takes 20 minutes to complete this salad.